Begin where you are; utilize what you possess; and do what you can.

 Cherish every moment and remain in the present.
 You needn’t always comprehend everything; take life one day at a time.
 Be thankful for the gift of love shared with your family, spouse, and friends.
 Extend to yourself the patience, kindness, love, and care you offer others.
 On weary days, surrender it all to God.
 Keep in mind, after the rain, the sun always shines.
 Revel in life’s small pleasures.

 Leo Tolstoy aptly advises, “Remember that there is only one important time, and it is now.
 The present moment is the only time over which we have control.
 The most important person is the one before you, for who knows if you’ll interact with anyone else in the future?
 The most valuable pursuit is ensuring that the person beside you, the one standing at your side, is happy; this alone constitutes the essence of life.”

 I hold the belief that everything unfolds for a reason, and love is the essence of our existence.
 Material possessions lost can be regained, but one thing, once lost, can never be recovered life.

 To everything there is a season, and a time to every purpose under the heaven: Ecclesiastes 3

 God is love!

-Let’s Stay Connected.
-Sign up to receive updates on Max’s speaking and event schedule, blog posts, special promotions, and more.
+Let’s stay connected.
+Sign up to receive updates on Max’s speaking engagements, event schedule, blog posts, special promotions, and more.
 Email: Info@maxandra.com

-Follow us at: Maxandra Desrosiers (facebook.com) and Maxandra Desrosiers (@maxandradesrosiers) • Instagram photos and videos
+Follow us on: Maxandra Desrosiers (facebook.com) and Maxandra Desrosiers (@maxandradesrosiers) • Instagram photos and videos.